TL;DR

 Switching from Vibe Kanban to Tekk.coach

-If you're coming from Vibe Kanban, the Kanban-based mental model transfers directly — Tekk.coach has its own task board with To Do, In Progress, and Done columns, plus full task metadata and GitHub PR integration.
-Your experience managing AI agent workflows gives you a head start with Tekk.coach's execution layer.
+If you're coming from Vibe Kanban, the Kanban-based mental model transfers directly — Tekk.coach has its own task board with To Do, In Progress, and Done columns, plus full task metadata and GitHub integration.
+Your experience managing AI agent workflows gives you a head start.

 To get started, connect your GitHub repository and describe a feature you're working on.
-Tekk.coach will scan your codebase, ask 3-6 targeted questions, and produce a detailed plan.
-From there, you can edit the plan, approve it, and dispatch it to your preferred coding agent.
-The planning step adds a few minutes upfront but consistently produces better agent output.
+Tekk.coach will scan your codebase, ask 3-6 targeted questions grounded in what it found, and produce a detailed plan.
+Edit the plan, approve it, and execute.
+The planning step adds a few minutes upfront — and consistently produces better agent output.

 Ready to Try Tekk.coach?

 If you find yourself spending more time fixing what AI agents built than it would have taken to write clearer instructions, Tekk.coach offers a different path.
-Instead of managing more agents faster, start with better specifications — and let the agents get it right the first time.
-Try planning-first development where codebase-aware specs replace freeform task descriptions.
+Start with better specifications, and let the agents get it right the first time.
+Planning-first development — where codebase-aware specs replace freeform task descriptions.